 Better I should compare it to my interest in physics as a high schooler.
 This interest took the following form: I would read Scientific American articles about bosons, then go around saying “Did you know there are several types of bosons, with mass of such-and-such?”
 Maybe I would vaguely long to go to CERN and see the Large Hadron Collider (a wish I eventually fulfilled).
 I read some biographies of famous physicists and I could point out the position in the sky of several leading black hole candidates.

-A priori there’s nothing wrong with this; it was a more productive use of my high school days than taking drugs or watching reality shows.
-But the problem is that at the time I thought I was Learning Science.
+There’s nothing necessarily wrong with this; it was a better use of my high school days than taking drugs or watching reality shows.
+But the problem is I thought I was Learning Science.
 I had this idea that Science was great and admirable, and that people who knew Science could predict eclipses and split the atom, and I was going to be one of those people, and all I had to do was read a few more Stephen Hawking books and then when I became an adult I could receive my Certificate of Scienciness and start splitting atoms.
 But that wasn’t remotely how it works and although I could charitably be said to be learning about science this has very little in common with learning science.

 (this is why I get a twinge of worry about how vocal identification with Science has become a badge of honor in geek culture, by the way)